publishing-api: Links and Link Expansion

 "Item A" -ordered_related_items-> "Item B" -mainstream_browse_pages-> "Item C" -mainstream_browse_pages-> "Item D" -parent-> "Item E" -parent-> "Item F"

-The rules for recursive link types are defined in LinkExpansion::Rules.
+For legacy link expansion, the rules for recursive link types are defined in LinkExpansion::Rules.

 Whether a link is included during link expansion depends on which state the linked item is in.